ash/raku-course/numbers/exercises/tens/index.md

 ---
-title: Sum of numbers
+title: Number of tens
 ---

 [Start](/raku-course/) / [Part 1](/raku-course/part1) / [Numbers](/raku-course/numbers) / [Exercises](/raku-course/numbers/exercises)

-# Sum of numbers
+# Number of tens

 ## Problem

-Write the program that asks to enter three numbers (one after another), and then prints the sum of them.
+Create a program that asks to enter an positive integer number and prints the digit corresponding to the number of _tens_ in it.

 ## Example

-Here is an expected script of how the program is used:
+For example, in the input number 234, the number of tens is 3, so the program prints 3:

-    $ raku sum-of-numbers.raku
+    $ raku tens.raku
-    Enter number A: 10
-    Enter number B: 20
-    Enter number C: 30
-    The sum of the numbers is 60.
+    Enter a positive integer number: 234
+    3

 ## Solution